alanh90/BicameralAGI/README.md

 Hello, my name is Alan Hourmand, the creator of BicameralAGI.
 This project is the result of my lifelong fascination with artificial intelligence and science fiction.
 Growing up immersed in sci-fi classics like Tron and Star Trek, I have always been interested in the potential of AI to enhance our lives and push the boundaries of what's possible.

 BicameralAGI is a passion project that started from a deep-seated belief that emotional intelligence is crucial for creating AI that genuinely cares about humanity.
-While we strive for higher intelligence in AI, I firmly believe that without emotional capacity, we risk creating entities that may not prioritize human well-being.
+While we strive for higher intelligence and human-likeness in AI, I firmly believe that without mutualism, we risk creating entities that may not prioritize human well-being.
 This project aims to develop AI with a deep understanding of emotions, coupled with safety measures that foster a mutualistic relationship between AI and humans.

-A key component of this project is the Turing++ Test, a concept I am currently developing to address the limitations of existing AI evaluation methods like the Turing Test.
 While passing the Turing Test has become relatively achievable, it doesn't fully capture the nuances of human-like interaction.
-The Turing++ Test aims to assess deeper aspects of AI behavior, including emotional intelligence, doubt, and the subtle complexities of human conversation.

 BicameralAGI draws inspiration from Julian Jaynes' bicameral mind theory, integrating various AI components into a cohesive system that mimics human cognition.
 By focusing on emotional intelligence and mutualistic alignment, I am working towards AI that not only assists humans but genuinely thrives on positive human interactions.

 This project represents not just a technical challenge, but a step towards creating AI that can be a true companion and collaborator for humanity.
 Through BicameralAGI, I hope to contribute to the development of AI systems that are not only intelligent but also emotionally aware and aligned with human values.